 You do this on your conversion pages and informational pages to help the visitor go deeper.
 You probably know offhand your conversion and informational pages, but do you know the average time on those pages?

-Look in Analytics, then set your upgrade to happen about 2/3 of the way through that.
-If that drops your conversions, then move it to equal with average time on the page.
+Look in Analytics, then set your upgrade to happen about two-thirds of the way through that.
+If that drops your conversions, then move it to equal an average time on the page.

 Keep adjusting until it improves your funnel.

 4) Implement lead scoring based on user behavior